webdeveloper510/jeetodhan/wp-content/plugins/shopmagic-for-woocommerce/readme.txt

 What’s more, you can also easily extend ShopMagic with your additions to suit all your needs.

+Use the best email marketing customizer for WordPress and WooCommerce ⭐!

 ### Some of the ShopMagic email marketing features supported out-of-the-box

 - **Ready-to-use WooCommerce email marketing recipes** - Pre-made email automation templates you can use right away